-APPENDIX B Central Arkansas PY 2016 - PY 2019 Transitional Local Plan
+APPENDIX B Central Arkansas PY 2022 - PY 2023 Local Plan

-The Workforce Innovation and Opportunity Act (WIOA) requires each local workforce area to develop a local plan that supports workforce development that is submitted as a component of its regional plan.
+The Workforce Innovation and Opportunity Act (WIOA) requires each local workforce area to develop a local plan that supports workforce development and which is submitted as a component of its regional plan.
 The narratives framed in the local plan will include more detailed, actionable plans and objectives, consistent with the local plan's respective regional plan strategic visions and goals.